chunithmsg/chunithmsg/src/app/rules/rules.md

 ### Will the games be sponsored?

-The game credits will be provided in the Finals only.
+The game credits will be provided in both the Qualifiers and the Finals.

 ### When will the Waiting List people know whether they will be competing in the Finals?